Back to Destinations Page

 Smooth Sailin’ in the British Virgin Islands

 British Virgin Island sailing is known around the world as a mecca for sailors and water lovers.
 This vast island group offers world-class sailing and countless harbors within its protected waters.
 Even though sailing is the focus in the BVI's, the diversity of these islands bring adventure to divers, hikers, surfers and the like.
-With our all-inclusive Caribbean sailing charter you can explore to its full extent.
+With our all-inclusive yacht charters in the BVI, you can explore and sail it to its full extent.
 Have one of the best Caribbean sailing vacations throughout these volcanic archipelago islands with us at Ready.
 Set.
 Sail.
 Charters.

-To start off your British Virgin Island sailing vacation, you’ll enjoy a relaxing sail from Road Town to Peter Island.
+To start off your British Virgin Island sailing charter, you’ll enjoy a relaxing sail from Road Town to Peter Island.
 After testing out your new sea legs, we’ll drop anchor in Great Harbour for the night.
-This anchorage is a short walk from the Peter Island Resort, which has great beachside restaurants where you can enjoy a delicious dinner with beautiful views of the Caribbean Sea.
+This anchorage is a short walk from the Peter Island Resort, which has great beachside restaurants to enjoy a delicious lunch/dinner with beautiful views of the Caribbean Sea.

-Great Harbour is a protected bay, making it a perfect spot for a restful night’s sleep.
-It also happens to be the new home of the famous Willy T’s Floating Bar.
-Explore the crystal blue waters of Peter Island with kayaks, paddleboards, or snorkel gear we provide onboard during your BVI sailing charter.
+Great Harbour is a protected bay, making it a perfect spot for a restful night’s sleep on your sailing charter in the BVIs.
+Explore the crystal blue waters of Peter Island with kayaks, paddleboards, or snorkel gear, which we provide onboard during your Caribbean sailing vacation.

-Wake-up for your first morning on your BVI sailing vacation surrounded by the pristine waters of the Caribbean Sea – one of the best feelings in the world.
-Breathe in the salty air and get ready for an awesome day.
+Wake-up for your first morning in the BVI surrounded by the pristine waters of the Caribbean Sea – one of the best feelings in the world.
+Breathe in the salty air and get ready for an awesome sailing day.
 We’ll head south for a short sail to Norman Island.

 Norman Island is locally known as Treasure Island because of the rampant trafficking by pirates in the 1800s.
 The caves located around Norman Island are accessible by snorkeling, kayaking, or paddleboarding.
 These caves are not only home to hundreds of reef fish but are also steeped with fantasy tales of buried pirate treasure!
 Don’t forget to stop at Pirate Beach Bar for the full experience of pirate life in the Caribbean.